List of ab anbars of Qazvin

-Ab anbar of Sardar-i Bozorg, in Qazvin, is the largest single domed ab anbar in Iran.
+Ab anbar of Sardar-e Bozorg, in Qazvin, is the largest single domed ab anbar in Iran.

 Qazvin is known to have had close to, or in excess of 100 drinking water reservoirs called ab anbars before modernization in the 20th century.

 Only ten remain fully intact today.
 All are protected as national cultural heritage relics.
 The extant ab anbars of Qazvin are: